Industry experts welcome vehicle scrappage policy; will nurture new ecosystem

 The recently launched Vehicle Scrappage Policy provides opportunities for new business models in the automotive ecosystem alongside the traditional players, as per industry experts.
 Small and medium enterprises can set up vehicle fitness testing centres.

 Prime Minister Narendra Modi recently launched the National Automobile Scrappage Policy as a significant milestone in the country's development journey.
+The scheme will likely attract additional investments and generate employment through registered vehicle scrapping facilities (RVSFs) as around 50-60 such centres will likely to be set up across the country, said Deloitte India.

 Trending CarsFind More Cars